OctaDist/OctaDist/README.md

 - explore tilting distortion in perovskite and metal-organic framework.
 - display 3D molecule and other graphical analysis.
 - upgrade your and other program with OctaDist abilities.
+- deal with the code directly via an interactive scripting code.

 ## Development and Release